Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Case studies

-In Figure \ref{synt_beta_fig}, the estimated time-dependent transmission rates, $\beta(t)$, with the different models and samplers, are shown.
-Despite the clear similarities between SIR and SI$_3$R and also between SEIR and SEI$_3$R, significant differences between models with and without an exposed compartment are observed.
-For the models with an exposed compartment, SEIR and SE$_3$IR, the 95\% credible intervals are close to containing or contain, respectively, the true values (in dashed green), while this is not the case for the models without an exposed compartment.
-It is worth noticing that the posterior median of $\beta(t)$, in solid lines, captures well the wave-like behaviour of the true generator.
-We see that the GHMC explores the space away from the initial transmission rate (in dashed purple) and produces results comparable to those of the SMC$^2$ procedure.
-Comparison of the posterior distributions of the epidemiologically relevant parameters can be found in Figures \ref{plot_params_1} - \ref{plot_params_4} in \ref{sec_additional_plots}.
-Notice that the best median $\beta(t)$ is obtained when we use the true model SEI$_3$R. The same conclusions can be seen for the time-dependent basic reproduction number, $R_0(t)=\beta(t)/\gamma$, depicted in Web Figure \ref{synt_R0_fig} in \ref{sec_additional_plots}.
-This highlights the importance of the choice of model for recovering unobserved quantities such as the transmission rate and the basic reproduction number.
+In Figure \ref{synt_R0_fig}, the estimated time-dependent reproduction numbers for the three different methods are provided (more figures and details are provided in \ref{sec_additional_plots}).
+For the spline and diffusion-based models, we supply $\mathsf{R_0}(t)=\beta(t)/\gamma$ with the different models (SIR, SI$_3$R, SEIR, SEI$_3$R) and samplers.
+For EpiEstim, we provide $\mathsf{R_t}$ accounting not only for data noise but also for uncertainty in the infectiousness distribution $w$.
+Recall that the same result for EpiEstim is shown for all four plots.
+Regarding the spline and diffusion-based models, despite the clear similarities between SIR and SI$_3$R and also between SEIR and SEI$_3$R, significant differences between models with and without an exposed compartment are observed.
+For the models with an exposed compartment, SEIR and SE$_3$IR, the 95\% credible intervals (CIs) are very close to containing the true values (in dashed green), while this is not the case for the models without an exposed compartment.
+For some of the less conservative dispersion radii in our sensitivity study (see below) the SEI$_3$R's CIs fully contain the true generator.
+It is worth noticing that the posterior median for the time-dependent reproduction number (for all three methods), in solid lines, captures well the wave-like behaviour of the true generator.
+We see that the GHMC produces results comparable to those of the SMC$^2$ procedure.
+Posterior distributions of the epidemiologically relevant parameters and further transmission trajectories for the spline-based methods are available at \href{https://hristoinouzhe.github.io/BayesTemporalEpidemicDynamics/#synthetic}{the following link}; the corresponding plots for the diffusion-based methods can be found \ref{sec_additional_plots}.

+Among all specifications, the correctly specified SEI$_3$R model yields posterior medians that most closely match the true dynamics under both the spline-based and diffusion-based methods.
+Additionally, methods with an exposed compartment seem to converge better with our fixed budget and initialization procedure (see Web Table \ref{sup-table:r-hat_synthetic}).
+EpiEstim is also very competitive but produces a slight lag on the peak of the second wave.
+Notice that the first 7 days are not estimated since the time window $\xi$ is set to that amount.
+These results highlight the importance of the choice of model for recovering unobserved quantities such as the basic reproduction number.
+The appropriate compartmental structure, and hence, appropriate infectious time distribution, allows to recover the underlying transmission dynamics.